 No large bags.

-Parcel check is temporarily closed.
+Parcel check is self-service at this time.
 Strollers and soft-front baby carriers are permitted.

 Wash and sanitize your hands.